Home / Nonprofits / Grants / Community Foundation Competitive Grants

 Grant Opportunity

-The Community Foundation’s competitive grants will align with one or more of the four following goals and solutions detailed below:
+The Community Foundation’s competitive grants will align with one or more of the four following Community Goals and the Solutions detailed below:

 Special consideration will be given to requests that fit a Solution AND advance the racial equity work of the Greater Buffalo Racial Equity Taskforce: www.racialequitybuffalo.org: